x

 HSH.com on the latest move by the Federal Reserve

-The so-called "real" federal funds rate (the difference between the core PCE inflation rate and the nominal federal funds rate) is still positive, given that core PCE inflation recently posted a 2.5% annual rate and the funds rate is approximately 4.33%.
+The so-called "real" federal funds rate (the difference between the core PCE inflation rate and the nominal federal funds rate) is still positive, given that core PCE inflation recently posted a 2.7% annual rate and the funds rate is approximately 4.33%.
 However, it is by no means clear if the current level for policy is providing or will provide enough drag as to allow inflation to retreat to target levels anytime very soon.
 The June Summary of Economic Projections (SEP) shows that members are expecting inflation to firm up again over the remainder of the year, so no additional progress on getting inflation back to the Fed's 2% target is expected for some time.

 What the Fed said about current risks

-The current Summary of Economic Projection still suggests that members expect 1 to 2 cuts in rates to happen before 2025 concludes, but the two cuts previously forecast for next year have turned into perhaps only one.
+The current Summary of Economic Projection from June suggests that members expect 1 to 2 cuts in rates to happen before 2025 concludes, but the two cuts previously forecast for next year have turned into perhaps only one.
 This is the case even though growth is expected to turn much more sluggish over the next six months and remain soft next year, and the expected unemployment rate this year and next have been moved up from March's estimation.
 Despite this less favorable outlook, additional supportive cuts in rates really can't occur if the higher inflation the Committee expects to be in place by later this year comes to pass.
 The Fed does see a deceleration in price pressures in 2026.

 The path back to "neutral"

 Still early in a rate-cutting cycle that is likely to take more than two years to complete, it's now clear that the Fed will likely be adjusting policy at a more measured and irregular pace.
 As it is a moving target and said to not be directly observable, it's not exactly clear where the "neutral" federal funds rate actually is at any given time.
 Presently, Fed members seem to believe that the long-run neutral rate is around the 3% mark, somewhat higher than was the case leading up to the pandemic.
 If 3% is the true neutral level for the federal funds rate, there may be perhaps 100 to 125 basis points in reductions before a non-restrictive, non-stimulative "neutral" federal funds target rate is reached.
+Mr. Powell characterized his opinion of the current stance of policy as "modestly restrictive", and noted that the Fed will "only know the neutral rate by its works," or effect on the economy over time.

 The Fed maintains that changes in monetary policy will depend on the incoming data, and that they are prepared to take steps as needed if labor markets or the broad economy stumble.
 From the statement: "The Committee would be prepared to adjust the stance of monetary policy as appropriate if risks emerge that could impede the attainment of the Committee's goals."